Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 AI Integration Accelerates

-Artificial intelligence features—including content generation, moderation, personalization, and analytics—increasingly differentiate social platforms and creator tools.
-Companies like Palo AI ($3.8M Seed), Kiid AI ($4M Seed), and Aeone ($4M Seed) build AI-first social experiences.
+AI features β€” content generation, moderation, personalization, and analytics β€” increasingly differentiate social platforms and creator tools.
+Companies like Palo AI ($3.8M Seed), Kiid AI ($4M Seed), and Aeone ($4M Seed) are building AI-first social experiences.
+Research shows AI-assisted creators produce 3–5x more content at maintained quality, expanding creator populations while raising quality baselines across platforms.

 Key Investment Categories